RettBehrens/installFest/mac-dev-tools.md

 Configuring your git settings to help GitHub track your contributions and to make it easier and smoother to commit.

+>Note: Replace "YOUR-USERNAME" with your GitHub username and replace YOUR-EMAIL-ADDRESS with the email address you used to sign in to GitHub.

 1. Use the following three `git config` commands to configure your git user information and have git "cache" (remember) it.
 We use the `--global` (or `-g`) option to make the configuration apply to all repositories.

 	```